 Causes of Gynecomastia

 The development of enlarged breasts in men can be attributed to many different factors and no single exact medical cause can be pinpointed.
-Often, it is a combination of several factors that causes Gynecomastia.
+Often, it is a combination of several factors that cause Gynecomastia.

-In Newborns: It is reported that more than 50% of babies have enlarged breasts when they are born because of the presence of the hormone, estrogen, from the mother.
+It is reported that more than 50% of babies have enlarged breasts when they are born because of the presence of the hormone, estrogen, from the mother.
 But this swelling goes away completely in just two to three weeks after birth and is nothing to be alarmed about.

-In Puberty: Hormone changes occur when a child becomes a teenager.
+Hormone changes occur when a child becomes a teenager.
 At such times, there is enlargement of breasts in boys.
 But this again is no cause for worry, since it subsides within six months or sometimes within two to three years.

-In Men: In adult men, Gynecomastia frequently occurs between the ages of fifty and eighty.
+In adult men, Gynecomastia frequently occurs between the ages of fifty and eighty.
 About a quarter of men are reported with this condition at this time.
 This is because of the decrease in testosterone levels compared to estrogens.

-Medications: The Mayo Clinic staff has listed a few drugs that can cause Gynecomastia as a side effect.
+The Mayo Clinic staff has listed a few drugs that can cause Gynecomastia as a side effect.
 Some of these are

 - Medication for AIDS and HAART (Highly Active Anti-Retroviral Therapy) a treatment regimen for HIV positive men

 - Some prostate cancers and prostrate enlargements and related conditions are treated with anti-androgens such as Spironolactone (Aldactone), glutamine and finasteride (Proscar)